Léger-Félicité Sonthonax: Emancipation and conflict

 In February 1793, France declared war on Great Britain, which presented a new problem for Sonthonax.
 All those he had alienated in trying to uphold the French Revolution in Saint-Domingue proceeded to try and flee to the British West Indies (primarily Jamaica), where the colonial authorities gave shelter to the French counter-revolutionary émigrés.
 The white population in the colony declined significantly until only 6,000 remained after June 1793.

-On 20 June 1793 a failed attempt to take control of the capital by a new military governor sympathetic to whites, François-Thomas Galbaud, led to the bombardment and burning of Cap-Français (now Cap-Haïtien).
+On June 20, 1793, a failed attempt to take control of the capital by a new military governor sympathetic to whites, François-Thomas Galbaud, led to the bombardment and burning of Cap-Français (now Cap-Haïtien).
 The burning was likely done by the roughly 1,000 non-native sailors among Galbaud's forces.
 Sonthonax made General Étienne Laveaux governor and expelled Galbaud from the colony after a promise of freedom for ex-slaves who agreed to fight on behalf of the commissioners and the French republican regime they represented.
-Up to this point the commissioners had still been pursuing the fight against the black slaves, whose insurrection had begun in August 1791.
+Up to this point, the commissioners had still been pursuing the fight against the black slaves, whose insurrection had begun in August 1791.
 Their emancipation was a momentous victory for all slave forces, and oral histories suggest a boost in their morale.
 On June 24, 1793, 60% of the white population left Saint-Domingue with Galbaud, most never to return.
 On August 29, 1793, with rumors of emancipation rampant, Sonthonax took the radical step of proclaiming the freedom of the slaves in the north province (with severe limits on their freedom).

-From August 27 to October 31, 1793, on his side, Polverel progressively emancipated the slaves in the west and south provinces.
+From August 27 to October 31, 1793, on his side, Polverel emancipated the slaves in the west and south provinces.